Benjamin Wedro, MD, FACEP, FAAEM

 Antacids may be taken after meals, at bedtime, or when needed, to bind excess acid in the stomach and to coat the esophagus.

-Histamine H2 antagonists are a class of medications that inhibits the action of histamine (a chemical that stimulates stomach cells to produce acid) on the acid-producing cells of the stomach, which reduces stomach acid.
-They include drugs like:
+Histamine H2 antagonists are medications that block the action of histamine (a chemical that stimulates stomach cells to produce acid) on the acid-producing cells of the stomach.
+This decreases acid production to hopefully decrease symptoms.
+Examples include:

 Proton pump inhibitors (PPIs) are another class of drugs that block the production of acid by the stomach.
 PPIs include: